loopbackio/loopback-connector-cloudant/README.md

 # Bulk replace

 Given an array of data to be updated, Cloudant supports the idea of performing bulk replace on a model instance.
+Please note, unlike other CRUD operations, bulk replace does not invoke any operation hooks.

 **Note:** To perform bulk replace, each data in the array data set needs to have the `id` and `_rev` property corresponding to the documents `id` and `_rev` property in the database.